Please ensure Javascript is enabled for purposes of website accessibility

 When do I have to add my teen to my car insurance?

-Why shop for car insurance once your teenager starts to drive?
+Why shop for car insurance when your teenager starts to drive?

 Once your teen has their driver’s license, you should think about shopping around for car insurance.
 You will probably see your car insurance premium increase significantly after adding a young driver, so getting new quotes from different companies may help you find a more affordable policy.
 If you are able to get a better rate from a different provider, you can cancel your current policy and switch insurers at any time, even before your policy is up for renewal.

-How to get cheap car insurance for teenagers?
+How to get cheap car insurance for a teenager?

 Compare how much insurance costs at the top insurance companies near you